 The Little Wolf is made from solid brass and comes in a wide selection of colors, from natural flash presentations to fire tiger, fluorescent colors, and even glow colors.

 The reverse-curve design of the Little Wolf Spoon has ten different and highly reflective surfaces that deflect light and send the flash out in all directions in the water easily, allowing fish to see it from 360 degrees both vertically and horizontally.

 The Little Wolf Spoon comes with an attractor sleeve on the high-quality and razor-sharp hook, characteristic of the Mepps brand, and all spoons are made with an acrylic/vinyl oven-baked finish that makes them very chip resistant.

 Mepps has a winning trout lure on their hands with the little wolf, and it should be a part of any trout angler's fishing arsenal.

 Types of Trout to Catch

-They are an incredibly popular sportfish in New Zealand where they are known to grow to trophy sizes and have high population densities, as well as being found throughout areas of the United States.
-Brown trout are also found throughout Europe being the area to which they are native.
+They are incredibly popular sportfish in New Zealand, where they are known to grow to trophy sizes and have high population densities, as well as being found throughout areas of the United States.
+Brown trout are also found throughout Europe, being the area to which they are native.